-5.2.3 Occupational health and safety inspection
+7.2.3 Occupational health and safety inspection

 In order to effectively review our occupational health and safety performance, the Group arranges designated personnel for the safety matters within our plants, including regular inspection of plant environment and workshop equipment.
 Condition of personal protective equipment is examined and relevant warning labels are posted at high-risk areas.
-Meanwhile, we have installed forced exhaust system, vacuum cleaning equipment, heat insulation layer and forced ventilation system, cleaned the air- conditioning system regularly and conducted pest control to protect our employees' health and create a more ideal working environment.
-For some posts in the factory that are potentially hazardous to health, medical examinations will also be arranged for employees when necessary to confirm the risk status of occupational diseases.
+Meanwhile, we have installed forced exhaust system, vacuum cleaning equipment, heat insulation layer and forced ventilation system, cleaned the air-conditioning system regularly and conducted pest control to protect our employees' health and create a more ideal working environment.
+In addition, for some posts in the factory that are potentially hazardous to health, medical examinations will also be arranged for employees when necessary to confirm the risk status of occupational diseases.

-5.2.4 Training on safety
+7.2.4 Training on safety

 We actively promote workplace safety culture.
-We provide employees with adequate training on occupational health to keep up employees' awareness against workplace health and safety, thereby minimising work-related risks, preventing the occurrence of accidents in operation and reducing occupational hazards.
+We provide employees with adequate training on occupational health and safety to keep up employees' awareness against workplace health and safety, thereby minimising work-related risks, preventing the occurrence of accidents in operation and reducing occupational hazards.
 Moreover, in order to enable our employees to understand and practice the contingency measures in case of emergency, in addition to posting fire escape route map on office and work area, we arrange different emergency drills every year, such as fire drills and integrated emergency drills.
+During the Year, the Group's Hong Kong office involved our employees in training sessions on fire safety, including fire prevention, escape and other emergency responses.
+Certain employees were also required to attend seminars organised by the Occupational Safety and Health Council, which covered topics on healthy workplaces.

-5.2.5 Occupational safety and health management for our restaurants
+7.2.5 Occupational safety and health management for our restaurants